-10. Financial risks and concentration of risk:
+11. Financial risks and concentration of risk:

-The Partnership's financial instruments consist of cash, accounts receivable, accounts payable and accrued liabilities, Evergreen contract payable and silviculture obligation.
+The Partnership's financial instruments consist of cash, accounts receivable, accounts payable and accrued liabilities, Evergreen contract payable, silviculture obligation and provision for road decommissioning.
+In management's opinion, the Partnership is not subject to interest rate risk and currency risk as they do not make purchases denominated in foreign currency.